CW-meow/SC1015-Mini_Proj_Anime/README.md

 ## What did we learn from this project?

 - Regex to clean strings.
-- Extreme Gradient Boosting and Random Forest Regression.
+- Extreme Gradient Boosting, Random Forest Regression, RandomSearchCV.
 - Collaborating using Kaggle.

 ## References